oahlen/huey/README.md

 ## Highlights section

-The format is very similar to colorgen-nvim:
+The format is very similar to **colorgen-nvim**:

 * `foreground background style special`
 * `link:<name of hl group>`

 The '-' is used to skip a particular section and replace it with NONE

-The style otions are the following:
+The style options are the following:

 * o: standout
 * u: underline